 A prolific bloomer, you can expect exotic flowers repeatedly in spring and summer.
 If your Heliconia plant doesn't bloom much, it's not getting enough light.
-Move your plant to a sunny window or put it outside when the weather is warm.
+Move your plant to a sunny window or sunroom or put it outside when the weather is warm.
 It'll be fine as long as the temperature doesn't dip below 55°.

 Cut off spent flower stalks to encourage more flowers.

 Repot in spring every 2-3 years or when your plant outgrows its pot.
 Use a large, heavy container to prevent toppling -- this plant can get top-heavy.

 Low air humidity may cause brown scorch marks on leaves.
 Mist a few times a week with room-temperature water.
 Misting also helps to prevent spider mites that love dry conditions.
 Watch for their webbing between leaves, a tell-tale sign of an invasion.

 Light: Bright light to direct sun.
 Heliconia sp. needs bright light to bloom.
 You can move it outdoors in summer to give it the sunlight it needs.
 Remember that it may need watered more often if kept outdoors.

 Water: Keep soil evenly moist year-round.
 Do not allow soil to dry out.